skullface/acnh/README.md

 * [ ] Complete the first 5 Nook Miles+ missions of the day for 2x bonus
 * [ ] Find your island’s 4 fossils
 * [ ] Find your island’s DIY Recipe message in a bottle
 * [ ] Find your island’s glowing money spot for 💰1,000 Bells.
-(Optional: Re-plant money in the spot to grow a “money tree" to multiply your investment!)
+  * [ ] Re-plant 💰10,000 Bells in the same spot to grow a money tree that "ripens" the investment once after ~5 days.
 * [ ] Harvest resources
   * [ ] Rocks (materials — including up to 💰16,000 Bells from one rock)
   * [ ] Trees